 \subsection{Costello \& Gwilliam}

-In the finite-dimensional case, Costello's propagator $P(0, \infty)$ (see \cite[section 6.5]{CostelloRBV} or \cite[chapter 2, sections 3,4]{Costello2010}) is again equal to our propagator.
-However, Costello defines the Feynman diagrams without the projection and for general propagator $P(\varepsilon, L)$, which in our case would not work -- the exponential $\exp(\hbar\partial_P)$ in \ref{THMCertainComputationII} can be reconstructed only if we apply the projection.
-It would be interesting to see whether one can modify the HPL input data to obtain exponentials generally.
+In the finite-dimensional case, Costello's propagator $P(0, \infty)$ (see \cite[Section 6.5]{CostelloRBV} or \cite[Chapter 2, Sections 3,4]{Costello2010}) is equal to our propagator.
+However, Costello defines the Feynman diagrams without the projection and for general propagator $P(\varepsilon, L)$, which in our case would not work -- the exponential $\exp(\hbar\partial_P)$ in Theorem~\ref{THMCertainComputationII} can be reconstructed only if we apply the projection.
+It would be interesting to see whether one can modify the HPL input data to obtain exponentials in general.

 Gwilliam in his thesis \cite{gwilliam-thesis} gives an example of how the HPL gives the Feynman expansion when perturbing by $\hbar\Delta$, as well as constructing the perturbation retract on $\Fun{V}$.
-This is identical to our theorem \ref{THMCertainComputationII} and the preceding construction.
+This is identical to our Theorem~\ref{THMCertainComputationII} and the preceding construction.